 Description: For the past 2,000 years taro, or kalo, has been the main staple and most important food of the Hawaiian people.
 It has also played a very important role in the beliefs and daily lives of Hawaiians.
 This course will study the cultural link between the Hawaiians and kalo through the study of traditional cultivation, maintenance, and processing methods used by the Hawaiians.
 This will occur in conjunction with hands-on experience.
-F, S
+F, S mo'olelo as a basis of understanding (or a reflection) of Hawaiian culture, values, metaphor, and worldviews.
+This course will investigate and analyze oral and written Hawaiian literary sources and the roles of akua, 'aumakua, kupua and kanaka.

-HWST 270 - Hawaiian Mythology
+HWST 270 - Hawaiian Mythology (DL)

 Prereq: "C" or higher in both HWST 107 and HAW 101 or approval of instructor.
-Description: HWST 270 is an introduction to Hawaiian mythology and mo'olelo as a basis of understanding (or a reflection) of Hawaiian culture, values, metaphor, and worldviews.
-This course will investigate and analyze oral and written Hawaiian literary sources and the roles of akua, 'aumakua, kupua and kanaka.
+Description: HWST 270 is an introduction to Hawaiian mythology and